 Part 2 dives deeper into learning the long journey these beautiful stems take from the other side of the world to your reception table, when you should book your florist, and some of our best money-saving tips from Tampa Bay's top floral designers!

 “Your vendor, photographer, food, DJ, rentals, and florals are the six most important things to book first.
 Even more so if you have a specific one in mind.
 The sooner the better, but, we recommend at least one year to six months prior to the wedding.
 Because of COVID and all of the weddings that got postponed, 2022 and 2023 will be some of the busiest years for weddings.
 It is never too early to book your florist.” –Melanie Eubanks, Lead Floral Designer, Lemon Drops

-“Best practice these days is to book the moment you are comfortable with the contract.
-This way the florist will hold your date.
+“Best practice these days is to book when you are comfortable with the contract.
+This way, the florist will hold your date.
 Keep in mind that most florists offer flexibility with changes to your proposal.
 So lock in your date and work through the process together.
 Remember, florists can get booked up during their peak seasons.
-It is ideal to reach out sooner than later to see if they have availability on your event date and get the process started.
-There are many other things that should be taken into consideration prior to booking your wedding florist, such as having a date and venue secured, having a clear understanding of your floral budget, understanding the scale of the wedding, and recognizing whether a wedding planner is needed.
-If so, it is critical that the planner is booked and works together with you and your florist to achieve a cohesive and seamless day.” –John Elice, Wedding and Event Consultant and Floral Designer, Bruce Wayne Florals
+Reaching out sooner than later to see if they are available on your event date and start the process is ideal.
+Many other things should be considered before booking your wedding florist, such as having a date and venue secured, having a clear understanding of your floral budget, understanding the scale of the wedding, and recognizing whether a wedding planner is needed.
+If so, it is critical that the planner is booked and works together with you and your florist to achieve a cohesive and seamless day.” –John Elice, Creative Director and Floral Designer, Bruce Wayne Florals.

 “As soon as the venue and date are picked.
 There are certain months that are busy, so booking your favorite design team will give you peace of mind.” -Stephanie Prenatt, Owner-Lead Designer, FH Weddings & Events